Adam Temple

 • KPMG v DFSA (2021, FMT21016 and 21017 and [2022] DIFC CFI 008 CFI 007), where Adam represented KPMG LLP in both FMT and an appeal before the DIFC Court of First Instance.

-• Dalma Capital Management v DFSA (2022, FMT21019 and FMT21020), ongoing, where Adam represents the DFSA.
+• Dalma Capital Management v DFSA (2022, FMT21019 and FMT21020), where Adam represented the DFSA against a firm and individual who were found to have misled the regulator.

 Adam has also appeared for regulators and subjects of investigation before regulators’ internal decision-making committees including: the FCA (the Regulatory Decisions Committee); the Dubai Financial Services Authority (the Decision Making Committee); and the Guernsey Financial Services Commission (the Senior Decision Maker).